unmannedlab/Colosseum/docs/faq.md

 <!-- ======================================================================= -->

 ###### I'm getting Eigen not found error when compiling Unreal project.
->This is most likely because AirSim wasn't built and Plugin folder was copied in Unreal project folder.
-To fix this make sure you [build AirSim](build_windows.md) first (run >`build.cmd` in Windows).
+>This is most likely because Colosseum wasn't built and Plugin folder was copied in Unreal project folder.
+To fix this make sure you [build Colosseum](build_windows.md) first (run >`build.cmd` in Windows).

 <!-- ======================================================================= -->